Risk Assessment PAT

 A firm emphasis on a risk assessment approach could be found through out the recommendations by professor Lofsted.
 The recent changes in health and safety legislation are promoting a risk based attitude to most safety issues, reducing the “red tape” and the practice of over-compliance with the law.

-One of the latest changes that have been produced and were certainly needed is regarding electrical appliances and PAT testing.
+One of the latest changes that have been produced and were certainly needed is regarding electrical appliances and Risk Assessment PAT testing.

 Based on the fact that now most service sector businesses (such as offices, shops, care homes, hotels etc) are considered to be low- risk environments, there is still need of regular risk-based check-ups for electrical equipment.